AkhilKulkarni123/Akhil_2025_1/index.md

 - Performing team work, team communication and collaboration, peer reviews/grading
 - Focus on tehnical communications through project presentations and student led teaching
 - Grades are on projects, learnt concepts, and live reviews between student(s) and teacher Classroom work time is 3-4 hours per week.
 Homework expectations are approximately 2-3 hours per week.
 Homework is scheduled over a Sprint, approximately 2-4 weeks.
-Time lost is extremely hard to make up as all materials are cummulative.
+Time lost is extremely hard to make up as all materials are cummulative in the classroom.
 ![ccr]({{site.baseurl}}/images/course-brag/ccr.png)
 ## Computer Science and Software Engineering (CSSE) 1,2; Grades 9-12
 > CSSE 1,2 prepares students for the AP Computer Science pathway.
 This course focuses on teaching the JavaScript programming language, object-oriented programming and inheritance, and developing algorithmic thinking skills.
 Through game development projects, students will engage in engineering skills, learn fundamentals of programming, work with data structures, and foster collaboration skills with their peers.
 Tech talks will be conducted by teachers to introduce concepts, provide guidance on tools, and support ideas to establish development requirements.
 By performing development and exploration, this course aims to raise students' awareness of the tremendous capabilities of computers and software engineering skills across various fields.